Ruby Laffoon: Legal and early political career

 In 1907, Laffoon sought the office of state treasurer.
 He faced no opposition in the Democratic primary, but the entire Democratic ticket was defeated in the general election.
-In 1911, he ran for state auditor, but lost in the primary to Henry Bosworth.
+In 1911, he ran for state auditor, but lost in the primary to Henry M. Bosworth.
 That same year, he was elected as one of Hopkins County's delegates to the state Democratic convention.
 A bill passed in the state legislature in 1912 created a State Insurance Rating Board under the office of state auditor, and Bosworth appointed Laffoon chairman of the board due to his experience in the insurance field and as a reward for his loyalty to the party.
 In 1915, Laffoon sought the post of Commonwealth's Attorney for the Fourth Judicial District, which comprised Hopkins, Caldwell, Crittenden, and Livingston counties.
 He lost in the primary to J. Elliott Baker, but the Republican candidate, Charles Ferguson, won the general election.

 In September 1918, Laffoon moved to San Antonio, Texas, where he opened a law practice and managed a citrus fruit business near Galveston.
 Though he had intended this to be a permanent relocation, while on a visit to family a few months later, friends urged him to return to Kentucky, and he obliged after only three months in Texas.
 In 1921, he sought election to the bench of the Fourth District Circuit Court.
 In the primary, he defeated Trice Bennett, a candidate from Princeton, and went on to face Republican incumbent Carl Henderson of Marion.
 In the general election on November 8, 1921, Laffoon defeated Henderson, carrying every county in the district.
 In his first term, only 7 percent of his decisions were reversed by the Kentucky Court of Appeals, which was a record for the Fourth District at the time.
 He was re-elected for a second six-year term in 1927.